11 Places To See In Amritsar To Spend A Magical Time In The Golden City

 Rose Garden

-The Rose Garden is quite famous in Amritsar and is always packed with locals and tourists alike.
+The Rose Garden is another popular place to visit in Amritsar and is always packed with locals and tourists alike.
 It is well-developed, boasting a playground, a fountain, and rows of roses that bloom beautifully.
 If the weather is forgiving around the time you plan to travel, then you must visit this place for some calm and tranquility.

 Timings: 5 AM - 10 PM